mariotaglia/crystalCF/README.md

 1 : read chains from cadenas.dat
 0 : generate chain conformations before running

-## systemtype *int*

-Determines the type of system

-See below for the formated required for each input

-*int* =
-1 : Nanoparticles with continuous brush
-2 : Channel 3D with continuous brush
-3 : Not in use
-4 : Channel 3D with specific grafting points (includes reservoirs)
-41: Same as 4, but with only one row of polymers at the middle of the channel
-42: Same as 41, but with multiple rings
-52: Same as 42, but with a cylinder instead of channel
-6: Planar surface with polymers grafted in a rectangular array

 ## randominput *int*

 Shifts the positions of grafting points to favor microphase separation for systemtype